 • Faculty, staff and students worked together on two strategic plans — first Authentically Augustana: A Strategic Plan for a Premier Liberal Arts College and now Augustana 2020: Our Path Forward.

-• Major campus improvements have included the building of Duane R. Swanson Commons; the Dorothy Parkander Residence Center; the Center for Student Life, including renovations to the Thomas Tredway Library; Thorson-Lucken Field; and the Austin E. Knowlton Outdoor Athletic Complex, plus substantial renovations to Evald Hall and Old Main
+• Major campus improvements have included the building of Duane R. Swanson Commons; the Dorothy Parkander Residence Center, the Murry and Cindy Gerber Center for Student Life, John and Mary Thorson-Lucken Field, the Austin E. Knowlton Outdoor Athletic Complex, and the Kim and Donna Brunner Theatre Center.
+In addition, substantial renovations have been completed to Old Main, Emmy Evald Hall and the Thomas Tredway Library.

 • Augie Choice, a unique grant providing all students up to $2,000 to work with faculty mentors on research projects, pursue international study or engage in an internship, was introduced.

-• For the first time in Augustana’s history, 55 percent of students now have a meaningful international experience by the time of their graduation.
+• More than half (54 percent) of students now have a meaningful international experience by the time of their graduation.

-• New programs have been added in Africana studies, creative writing, engineering physics, ethics, graphic design, international business, journalism, music composition and neuroscience; faculty leaders have launched the Augustana Center for Polar Studies, the Augustana Center for the Study of Pluralism and the Civil Sphere, and the Upper Mississippi Studies Center.
+• New programs have been added in Africana studies, creative writing, engineering physics, ethics, graphic design, international business, journalism, music composition, neuroscience, and data analytics; faculty leaders have launched the Augustana Center for Polar Studies, the Upper Mississippi Studies Center, and the Presidential Center for Faith and Learning.

-• Women’s lacrosse was added as the college’s 22nd varsity sport, and the college maintained its ranking as a leading producer of Academic All-Americans.
+• Women’s and men’s lacrosse, men’s volleyball, and women’s bowling have all been added to the college’s NCAA Division III athletic program, and Augustana has maintained its ranking as a leading producer of Academic All-Americans.

 • A conversation led by Campus Ministries resulted in the Five Faith Commitments of Augustana College, an expression of what it means to be a church-related college in the 21st century.